Manually Validate Extracted Data: Extraction Validation

-Learn about Extraction Validation, overview, navigation, warnings & errors, comments, flags and more.
+Learn about Extraction Validation, including an overview, navigation, warnings & errors, comments, flags, and more.

-To use it you need to open the document in Extraction Validation from the three-dot menu:
+To use it, open the document in Extraction Validation from the three-dot menu:

-After the Beta this will replace the old Extraction Validation interface (this one)
+After the beta phase, this new interface will replace the old Extraction Validation interface see the old version here.

 Introduction

 The Extraction Validation user interface is a central component of the Parashift Platform App.
-You use it to manually validate the automatically extracted data but also to train new Fields.
-It is easy to use for casual users but also caters to the needs of power users.
-The following article will give insights into the different components and best practices when using Extraction Validation
+You use it to manually validate automatically extracted data and to train new fields.
+It’s designed to be easy to use for casual users while also catering to power users.
+This article provides insights into the different components and best practices for using Extraction Validation.

 Overview

-The whole interface can generally be split into the following five areas
+The interface can be divided into the following five areas:

 1. Breadcrumbs